What If the Ball Gets Dropped? The Anxiety Behind Control and Perfectionism in Midlife

 • Brainspotting: Brainspotting works by identifying specific “brainspots”—eye positions linked to unresolved trauma.
 By focusing on these spots with the guidance of a therapist, people with anxiety can access and process emotions at a deeper level.
 This technique is particularly useful for those struggling with chronic stress and anxiety disorders.

-If you’ve always been the one to hold everything together, and you’re now ready to release some of that anxiety of everything being perfect, let’s talk.
+If you've always been the one to hold everything together and you're ready to explore what it would feel like to loosen that grip, I'd welcome the opportunity to connect.

 Previous